CircleOfNice/CoreWorker/README.md

 ```

 # API
-By default you can import CoreWorker with ```{ process }```, which is a method, that allows you to create new process instances.
-Just call process with a ```command``` and an optional ```condition``` to determine a ready condition to receive an instance.
-A command has to use absolute paths and should look like it would on your os specific command line interface.
+By default you can import CoreWorker by ```import { process } from "core-worker";```.
+Just call process with a ```command``` and an optional ```condition```, which is used to determine the moment when the proccess is ready, to receive an instance.
+A command has to use absolute paths and should be the same as on your os specific command line interface.
 ```
 typedef process:    Command -> Condition? -> Process typedef Condition:  Nil | String | String -> Boolean | RegExp
 typdef Command:     String
 ```
-Now you are able to interact with the returned instance in multiple ways: You can for example wait until the process is ready or dead or use it as a stream.
+Now you are able to interact with the returned instance in multiple ways: You can wait until the process is ready or dead or use it for example as a stream.
 Additionally it is always possible to kill your instance with ```instance.kill()```.
 ```
 typedef Process: {
     ready:  Timeout  -> Result